-This is a very rare bulb.
-It works under 220 volts, so it barely glows under 125v, which was the voltage I used when I took the picture of it lit.
-The person who sold me this bulb suggested that it "was used in old time Street Cars (Trolley Car) of by-gone days" (like those used in San Francisco, California).
-I have my doubts about this because its filament is not designed to absorb vibrations.
-It is impossible to hold this bulb without causing its filament to wobble a lot.
-There is a sticker that says "16" but I don't think it refers to 16 candlepower, because this bulb has some features that did not exist when the lamp rating was changed from candlepower to watts.
-For example, the lead-in wires are made of dumet wire instead of platinum, and the bulb itself doesn't look like it was hand-blown.
+This is a very unusual bulb.
+It is designed for 220 volts, so under the 125 volts I used to light it up, it barely glows.
+The person who sold me this bulb suggested that it "was used in old time Street Cars (Trolley Car) of by-gone days" (like those used in San Francisco, California, USA).
+I wouldn't be so sure about this, because this filament design is clearly not optimal for a harsh environment with a lot of vibration, like in a trolley car.
+In fact, this is one of the most wobbly, unstable filaments I've seen in a bulb.
+There is a sticker that says "16", which presumably stands for 16 candlepower, however this bulb has some features that were adopted after lamp ratings had already been changed from candlepower to watts.
+For example, the lead-in wires are made of dumet wire instead of platinum, and the bulb itself looks like it was mold-blown versus hand-blown.
 Quite a mysterious bulb.
-It is also interesting to note that this bulb was manufactured with little care.
-There is very little carbon paste on the center filament anchor, and the stem is bent.
-The evacuation tip is much thinner and longer than usual, thus making it more vulnerable to breakage.
-Looks like it was manufactured in a hurry!
-I suspect that this bulb was manufactured by NALCO (though not because of the low quality).
+As a side note, this bulb seems to have been made with little care.
+There is very little carbon paste on the center filament anchor, and the stem is quite noticeably bent to a side.
+The evacuation tip is much thinner and longer than usual, and thus seems more vulnerable to breakage than usual.
+Definitely looks like it was manufactured in a hurry.